skylight-hq/skylight.digital/pages/career_pathways/people-manager.md

 ##### Business acumen

 Based on what you hear from reports, you help identify ways to improve our business operations and policies.
 You suggest new service offerings to support changes in government focus.
 You ensure your direct reports understand the current business goals and objectives and their roles in helping achieve them.
-You're able to answer complex questions about time codes, staffing, benefits, and time off.
+You answer complex questions about time codes, staffing, benefits, and time off.
 You understand the importance of talent acquisition and how it helps the company grow.
 You help ensure new employees have the right skills, are well-supported, and otherwise set up for success.
 You help other managers achieve comprehensive knowledge of the different aspects of the business.